 Kronika being behind the constant infighting in the setting helps explain a good deal of the Idiot Ball moments for the Elder Gods, Raiden, the heroes, and even the villains at times.
 She's always been there pushing their buttons in order to stir things up.

 Looking at Shinnok, we can see that a good number of his most defining characteristics actually line up with Kronika's own: complete condescending apathy towards everything and everyone around them, constant smug assurance of their victory, master manipulators, and a tendency to use the heroes own allies against them.
 Looking at Cetrion, she possesses next to none of these traits as the goddess of virtue to the point that she actually agrees that Kronika's plan is anything but virtuous in her Klassic Tower ending.
-An endless war between the forces of good and evil is clearly not a good thing to have considering all the casualties that would transpire in the wake of such a conflict, and with the power the kombatants displayed (and with them only getting stronger) it would end up inevitably destroying all the realms just as Argus and Delia had foreseen.
+An endless war between the forces of good and evil is clearly not a good thing to have considering all the casualties that would transpire in the wake of such a conflict, and with the power the kombatants displayed (and with them only getting stronger) it would end up inevitably destroying all the realms just as Argus and Delia had foreseen back in the original timeline.
 Also, given Geras's comments about Kronika having gone mad from several failed attempts to make her perfect timeline in his ending, chances are really good that Kronika has become just as warped as Shinnok, and knowing how he turned out there's honestly no way she could achieve any sort of lasting balance.

 The existence of the Titans and the Omnigod in both Scorpion as well as Sonya's Ladder endings reveal that the Mortal Kombat multiverse is a much larger place than we ever suspected.
 Assuming they're even semi-canon, it gives a lot more context to the Elder Gods' actions as well as why everyone hesitates disrupting the balance.